ztsia/ibizz-web/web/src/views/system/services/mock_data/README.md

 - **Columnar Formulas**: Perform aggregate calculations based on values in the same column.
   - **Syntax**: `SUM(ABOVE)`
   - **Description**: Calculates the sum of all numeric values in the cells directly above the current cell within the same column.
 Useful for running totals or subtotals.
+- **External Data Formulas**: Perform lookups against the main form data, outside of the current table.
+  - **Syntax**: `FALLBACK(fieldId1, fieldId2, ...)`
+  - **Description**: Looks up each `fieldId` in the main form data object in order and returns the value of the first field that exists and has a value.
+This is useful for creating fallback chains (e.g., use a revised value if present, otherwise use the original).

 **Example `fixed_table` Field:**